shiva2410/AerialDetection/README.md

-# Benchmarks for Object Detection in Aerial Images
+# Oriented Bounding Box for Object Detection in Aerial Images

 ## Introduction
 This codebase is created to build benchmarks for object detection in aerial images.